-Herman Fisher, Irving Price, and Helen Schelle got together in 1930 New York and together started the Fisher-Price toy company.
+Herman Fisher, Irving Price, and Helen Schelle got together in 1930 New York and started Fisher-Price, the now-famous toy maker.
 Their mission was creating innovative baby toys that would be more fun and exciting than what was available at the time to better stimulate early development in babies and toddlers.
 Today, Fisher-Price is a household name in most homes with young children.
 It has grown to be more than just a toy company, offering baby gear products such as high chairs, bassinets, and baby swings as well as their iconic baby toys.

 The main purpose of having a baby swing is to soothe a fussy baby, and this is where the Fisher-Price Cradle 'n Swing excels.
-The plush fabric found on the seat (above left) and insert are gentle on sensitive skin.
+The plush fabric found on both the seat and insert is gentle on sensitive skin.
 The deep seat helps maintain proper hip flexion and gives a baby a feeling of being snuggled close.
 There are six swinging speeds and 16 different songs and soothing nature sounds.
-When being used at full speed it may get a bit loud compared to some of the competition, but this is likely more bothersome to parents than babies as some babies find the rhythmic whirring and clicking comforting.
+When being used at full speed, it may get a bit loud compared to some of the competition, but this is likely more bothersome to parents than babies as some babies find the rhythmic whirring and clicking comforting.

-There are two recline positions, the first is nearly flat for younger infants (above right), and the second is more upright for when your baby is older and has better head and neck control, usually around four months.
-The Cradle 'n Swing is one of the few products in the review that has multiple swing directions and can be easily rotated to either the left or right using a button at the top of the swing.
+There are two recline positions, the first is nearly flat for younger infants, and the second is more upright for when your baby is older and has better head and neck control, usually around four months.
+The Cradle 'n Swing is one of the few products in the review that has multiple swing directions.
+You can easily rotate the cradle to face either the left or right using a button at the top of the swing.
 The direction of the motor remains the same, but turning the seat allows it to swing front to back or side-to-side.
-The best part is that all this can be done while the baby is in place, so you don't have to worry about adjusting things while holding a crabby child in your arms.
+The best part is that the baby can stay in place while all this is happening, so you don't have to worry about adjusting things while holding a crabby child in your arms.

 Ease of Use

 Out of the box assembly of the Cradle 'n Swing is a bit more involved than some others.
 It requires an included tool and a close read of the instruction manual to get everything set up.
-Once assembled, however, the controls are very intuitive (below left) and easy to use, and we never had any problems or reason to refer to the manual again.
+Once assembled, however, the controls are very intuitive and easy to use, and we never had any problems or reasons to refer to the manual again.

 Unfortunately, the Cradle 'n Swing is very large.
 It has the most substantial footprint of the competition, taking up 1,540 sq inches of floor space.
-If it is ever necessary to move or store this swing, the back support can be unhooked in order to fold the legs together, but this does not really change the bulk of the swing, so we recommend having a dedicated space where it can remain set up during the months it is used.
+If it is ever necessary to move or store this swing, the back support can unhook and allow the legs to fold together.
+However, this does not change the bulk of the swing significantly, so we recommend having a dedicated space where it can remain set up during the months baby will use it.